-another Oedipal riddle, another bomb and another battle of wits this week, and normally I'd be pretty worried that the series might be falling into a weekly pattern.
-I don't want to see this repeating itself over and over, but I'm not overly concerned because my sense is that this is a transitional episode, one which brings the setup phase of the story to a close and ushers in the next.
-If I'm wrong it could be a bit of a problem (and I would feel better knowing who's doing the writing) but I don't think I am.
-We'll know one way or the other next week.
+We got another video from Sphinx, another Oedipal riddle, another bomb and another battle of wits this week, and normally I’d be pretty worried that the series might be falling into a weekly pattern.
+I don’t want to see this repeating itself over and over, but I’m not overly concerned because my sense is that this is a transitional episode, one which brings the setup phase of the story to a close and ushers in the next.
+If I’m wrong it could be a bit of a problem (and I would feel better knowing who’s doing the writing) but I don’t think I am.
+We’ll know one way or the other next week.

-Arahabaki and and the Shirahige Jinja next to which they've hidden their latest bomb, and the fact that the police have connected it to the Plutonium theft, the lads are genuinely pleased.
-One might posit that they're simply eager to get into a fun battle of wits with a worthy opponent, but I think it's more likely that they were trolling for someone smart enough to help them expose something the government is presumably extremely anxious to avoid seeing exposed.
+The revelations about Shibasaki’s background – that he was exiled to the archives for refusing to accept the “official story” (it doesn’t get any more cliched than that) about the suicide of a Diet member – seem to suggest he’s the perfect casting for what Nine and Twelve are looking for.
+What seems destined to happen is for Shibasaki to follow a trail of breadcrumbs the boys leave for him, a trail which leads back to the institution from which they escaped.
+Rather than being upset that Shibsaki solves their riddle about the ancient (pre-Shinto, in fact) Japanese God Arahabaki and and the Shirahige Jinja next to which they’ve hidden their latest bomb, and the fact that the police have connected it to the Plutonium theft, the lads are genuinely pleased.
+One might posit that they’re simply eager to get into a fun battle of wits with a worthy opponent, but I think it’s more likely that they were trolling for someone smart enough to help them expose something the government is presumably extremely anxious to avoid seeing exposed.

-leaving the streets lonely and desolate for the child Shibasaki, as well as his low-key yet chilling depiction of the horrors the young Oedipus endured - left to die by his father in the forest with a nail through his foot.
-It's no coincidence that Arata and Touji chose him as the centerpiece of their first two riddles, and their story promises to reveal dark and terrible details with each passing week.
-Let's hope it ends more happily than the original did.
+Plot aside, you know you’re going to get superlative execution in this series every week.
+With Yoko Kanno’s unusually wide-ranging soundtrack a constant but subtle supporting presence, Watanabe as always tells a story with pictures, managing in his particular way to be unobtrusive and minimal yet incredibly distinctive.
+I especially loved the way he presented Shibasaki’s memories of his childhood in Hiroshima, a “city full of old people” who disappeared in the summer, leaving the streets lonely and desolate for the child Shibasaki, as well as his low-key yet chilling depiction of the horrors the young Oedipus endured – left to die by his father in the forest with a nail through his foot.
+It’s no coincidence that Arata and Touji chose him as the centerpiece of their first two riddles, and their story promises to reveal dark and terrible details with each passing week.
+Let’s hope it ends more happily than the original did.